dashpilot/vercel-serverless-backend/README.md

 # How To

-1. Clone this repo and connect to Vercel
+1. Clone this repo and deploy to Vercel
 2. Set the following environment variables in Vercel:

 ### For use with S3-compatible storage: